ElWanderer/kOS_scripts/documentation/lib_chutes_readme.md

 `listChutes(TRUE)` is called because we need to list all the chutes, otherwise chutes that have accidentally been triggered won't appear.

-If any parachutes are disarmed by this function, the list of parachutes is rebuilt.
-Comment - wait, shouldn't we rebuild the list anyway, so it is not left containing any deployed parachutes?
+Following the check, the list of parachutes is rebuilt to contain just those that can be deployed.

 Geoff Banks / ElWanderer